The School Counselor and Retention, Social Promotion and Age-Appropriate Placement

 Summary

 Research shows the negative impact retention and social promotion can have on student success.
-School counselors collaborate with students, families and educational leaders to consider the individual student’s needs when making decisions on retention and social promotion and advocate to change laws or policies promoting mandatory retentions or social promotion.References
+School counselors collaborate with students, families, teachers and educational leaders to consider the individual student’s needs when making decisions on retention and social promotion and advocate to change laws or policies promoting mandatory retentions or social promotion.References

 Internet Resource Links